Gmail to Expensify: The Complete Workflow Guide

 - 3.Review what it found in the dashboard — grouped by next action: ready to forward, download from portal, needs review, false positive.

-- 4.Forward any invoice with one click, or create a rule from an existing email in one click so the next invoice like it goes through automatically.
+- 4.Forward selected invoices with one click, or create a rule from an existing email in one click so a future similar email can be routed with less manual work.

-- 5.Backfill in one pass — pick a date range in Expensent (a few months, a year, or several years) and let it work through history.
+- 5.Review historical inbox results — pick a date range in Expensent and review the older invoice and receipt emails it identifies before forwarding the ones that should reach Expensify.
 No Apps Script quota to ration across days.

-Pros: sidesteps the verification trap, works on personal Gmail and Workspace identically, handles backfill (the one thing none of Methods A–D can do well), one-click rule creation from a real example, no scripts to maintain.
+Pros: avoids Gmail forwarding-address verification, works with both personal Gmail and Workspace, supports historical inbox review (the one thing none of Methods A–D can do well), creates rules from real examples, and avoids script maintenance.
 Cons: it's a third-party tool, it's paid, and it asks for a Gmail OAuth scope to read and send mail on your behalf — the usual trade-off for any OAuth-based inbox tool.

-If you want to go deeper, the Expensify integration page walks through the feature set, and our sibling guide on never missing a receipt in Expensify covers the longer-term habit side of the problem.
+If you want to go deeper, the Expensify integration page walks through the feature set, and our sibling guide on preventing missing receipts in Expensify covers the longer-term habit side of the problem.

 8. Which method for which user